 - D. Committee Duties.
 Committees shall have the following duties. - 1.
 Committees shall review and provide recommendations to the Planning Commission and Council on every application for a Plan Amendment, Rezone, Tentative or Parcel Map, Conditional Use Permit, Development Permit, or Variance to develop property within the committees' boundaries.
 Development applications may be reviewed by multiple committees if a development project crosses committee boundaries.
 In providing its review and recommendations, the committee shall consider every plan to which the development is subject. - 2.
 Committees shall act as liaisons between property owners, residents, business people, the community-at-large, the Council, and staff, providing a forum for public participation. - 3.
-Committees may make recommendations to the Planning Commission and Council on any matters related to planning and zoning and the plans in the councilmember's district, including adoption of guidelines to implement the goals and policies of adopted City plans. - 4.
-Committees shall have any additional duties that the councilmember provides in the Organizational Form. - E. By-Laws.
+Committees may make recommendations to the Planning Commission and Council on any matters related to planning and zoning and the plans in the Ceouncilmember's district, including adoption of guidelines to implement the goals and policies of adopted City plans. - 4.
+Committees shall have any additional duties that the eCouncilmember provides in the Organizational Form. - E. By-Laws.
 Council shall adopt written by-laws by resolution to be applicable to all of the committees.
 The by-laws may only be altered by Council.
 These by-laws may be made applicable to committees that advise on City plans other than the Council Project Review Committees. - F. Staff Duties.
 Each committee shall be staffed by the Development and Resource Management (DARM) Department with at least one person.
 DARM staff shall perform the following duties: - 1.
 Keep records for the committees and be responsible for keeping the records of the agendas and any recommendations of the committees. - 2.
 Provide a copy (in written or electronic form) of all plans to the committees, the committee by-laws, and the Organizational Form for the committee. - 3.
 Provide reports to the committees as requested on matters within the scope of planning and land use. - 4.
 Council Staff.
 To the extent that a Councilmember assigns tasks to a committee that are outside the scope of land use planning, the Councilmember's office shall provide staff to the committee to assist with those tasks and otherwise perform those responsibilities that would be the duties of the staff person from the DARM Department. - G. Brown Act and State Conflict Laws.
 The committees and the committee members are subject to the Brown Act (Cal.
 Gov't Code §§ 54950 et seq.) and the State laws on conflicts regarding public officials (including Cal.
 Gov't Code §§ 87100 et seq.). - H. Additional Committees.
 Nothing in this section is intended to limit the ability of Council or the Mayor after the effective date of this Ordinance from establishing committees in addition to the Council District Project Review Committees to advise on plans or guidelines adopted under the City's plans; including committees created to help draft new plans.

 - I. Compensation.
 Council may provide a stipend to committee members through the Master Fee Schedule. - J. Suspension.
 Notwithstanding any other provision in this section, Councilmembers, may, at their discretion, suspend meetings of their Council District Project Review Committee.
 The suspension will be documented by a written notice filed with the City Clerk.
-At their discretion, Councilmembers may resume their Council District Project Review Committee meetings by written notice filed with the City Clerk.
+At their discretion, Councilmembers may resume their Council District Project Review Committee meetings by written notice filed with the City Clerk. - J.K.
+Nothing within this section shall be construed as to cause the dissolution or suspension of any committee in existence at the time of the adoption of this Code.